MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Objects.md

 When working with objects, you can use their methods and properties in commands to take action and manage data.

+To find out what methods and properties and object has, you can use [Get-Member](../../Microsoft.PowerShell.Utility/Get-Member.md) or the `.psobject` attribute of an object.
+Both of these options might have slightly different results and are worth exploring to get the full scope of an object's capabilities.

 ## Objects in Pipelines